Can You Get Food Poisoning From Mushrooms?

 1. Odor: Fresh mushrooms should have a mild, earthy smell.
 If the mushrooms smell sour, yeasty, or like ammonia, it’s a sign they are spoiling and could be contaminated with bacteria.

 2. Color: Fresh mushrooms should have a bright, consistent color.
-It could indicate bacterial growth if they darken or develop dark spots.
-Also, sliminess is an indicator of decay.
+If they darken or develop dark spots, this could indicate bacterial growth.
+Sliminess is also an indicator of decay.

 3. Texture: Fresh mushrooms should feel firm to the touch.
 If they are slimy or mushy, it could be a sign of bacterial contamination.

 4. Mold: Visible mold on mushrooms is an obvious sign of contamination and spoilage.
-Mold may appear as fuzzy spots of varying colors like white, blue, green, or black.
+Mold may appear as fuzzy spots of varying colors, such as white, blue, green, or black.

 5. Packaging: If the packaging is swollen or there is a lot of liquid at the bottom of the container, it might be a sign that the mushrooms are spoiling and could be contaminated with bacteria.